 Contextualizing Jewish Traditions within Adventism

-Dustin’s materials resonate deeply with the broader perspective of the Adventist Church, as articulated by the World Jewish Adventist Advisory.
+These materials resonate deeply with the broader perspective of the Seventh-day Adventist Church, as articulated by the World Jewish Adventist Advisory.
 This Advisory recognizes the celebration of Jewish holidays and feasts as a meaningful form of contextualization in reaching out to the Jewish community.
 However, they make an important distinction: these observances should not be seen as a literal practice of Levitical rituals.

-The Advisory stresses that continuing ceremonial sacrifices in such a manner would negate the role of the Messiah, Yeshua, and His fulfillment of those very rituals.
+In addition, the Advisory stresses that continuing ceremonial sacrifices in such a manner would negate the role of the Messiah, Yeshua, and His fulfillment of those very rituals.
 “The festivals and fasts today serve an important and instructional function in light of His sacrifice,” the Advisory notes, emphasizing that these feasts help both Jews and non-Jews alike experience the key biblical narratives, enriching spiritual growth.
 “Marking these key events helps participants personally identify with the plan of salvation, engaging both the body and the mind in true worship.”

-Furthermore, the Advisory does not teach that observance of Jewish customs, traditions, and practices associated with the feasts is obligatory.
+Importantly, the Advisory does not teach that observance of Jewish customs, traditions, and practices associated with the feasts is obligatory.
 It acknowledges that these feasts find their ultimate meaning in the ministry of the Messiah, and while they provide valuable instruction, participation is not required for salvation.
 Engaging with these practices, whether by marking the rhythms of joy during the feasts or simply experiencing them through thoughtful observance, enhances Adventist spiritual life.

 Walking in Understanding and Love

-Spread the Joy of Purim: Consider greeting your Jewish neighbors with a cheerful “Happy Purim” or sharing kosher- certified treats like cookies or chocolate.
+Spread the Joy of Purim: Consider greeting your Jewish neighbors with a cheerful “Happy Purim” or sharing kosher-certified treats like cookies or chocolate.
 It’s a simple way to show support and build goodwill.
 You could also send a greeting card that highlights the joy and festivity of the holiday.

 If you want to bring this same spirit of understanding to your own community, please reach out to Dustin for these resources.
 Simply send an email using the contact information on our website, and your message will be forwarded to him.
+These materials will be available on the Salt Seventh-day Adventist Church website soon.
+If they are not yet visible, we recommend checking back in the near future.

 Image Credits